fluxaieon/devsecops-demo-app/README.md

 # DevSecOps Demo App

-This is a demo project.
+This is a demo project.# Trigger pipeline